chavelyo3/BudgetTracker/README.md

   * [Questions](#Questions)

 # Description
-This budget app lets users add and subtract expenses, on or by being offline.
+This budget app lets users add and subtract expenses, on and offline.
 ## Screenshot